 Children's Portfolios Parents and carers are given two summaries per year outlining how their child has achieved the outcomes outlined in the national regulations throughout the year.
 Pictures of the child, work samples, the child's voice, interests, strengths, milestones and the family's involvement in the program highlight the individual child's development.
 This is what makes up your child's individual 'Summative Assessment'.
 'The term summative describes assessment processes that ‘sum up’ what a child has learned by reviewing documentation gathered over time from a range of sources.
 These processes bring together information about what the child knows, understands and can do in relation to the Early Years Learning Framework (EYLF) Learning Outcomes.
 Summative assessment differs from analyses of learning that occur for individual pieces of documentation such as: anecdotal records, photos or learning stories, as it involves reviewing a range of records in order to understand and document the ‘distance travelled’ by a child'.
 National Quality Standard

 Community involvement Our centre strives towards providing collaborative partnerships with families and communities.
 Although we are a privately owned centre, we have established close ties with our local library, primary schools and businesses.
 We also work towards assisting the Uniting Church with charity work and improving our surrounding environment.
 Respectful and supportive relationships with families are developed and maintained.
 Our families and communities are actively involved in our program and support our practices and centre philosophy.
-We have made and will continue to make contributions towards the 'Wall of hands' which is the Australian Literacy and Numeracy Foundation.
-100% of the funds raised through the Wall of Hands appeal go to delivering literacy programs in Indigenous communities across the nation.
+We have made and will continue to make contributions towards the Australian Literacy and Numeracy Foundation.
+100% of the funds raised go to delivering literacy programs in Indigenous communities across the nation.
 Our recent spontaneous excursions which are called 'Nature Walks' have taken the centre by storm and are quite popular!

 Parent Committee Families have opportunities to be involved in the service and contribute to service decisions.
 We welcome parents to join the committee where they will be able to work in partnership with our educators and children to make our place a better place.
 Sustainability Hilltop Kids believes in achieving sustainable practices within our service.
 Educators work in partnership with children and families to care for our environment, our surrounding suburb and help our local council work towards a better future.